jbeeko/cfworker-web-api/README.md

 Cloudflare is investing ever more in Wrangler so that is the obvious way forward.

+**Getting a Cloudflare Account**
+If you don't already have one you can sign up for CloudFlare for free; `cloudflare.com`.
+Free accounts will not let you have a custom domain.
+So once you have signed up go to the workers section and register for a `workers.dev` domain so you can deploy workers there.

+**Install and Configure Wrangler**
-**Configure Wrangler** - The prefered way to configure wrangle is via environment variables, e.g.
+To install wrangler [see](https://www.npmjs.com/package/@cloudflare/wrangler/v/1.4.0-rc.5).
+The prefered way to configure wrangle is via environment variables, e.g.
 ```
 # e.g.
 CF_ACCOUNT_ID=youraccountid
 CF_API_TOKEN=superlongapitoken
 ```

-How to obtain a `CF_API_TOKEN` is described [here](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys#12345681)
+If you have an account, free or paid, you can obtain a  `CF_API_TOKEN` [here](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys#12345681).

 Your worker can be deployed either to a subdomain of `workers.dev`.
 This is your only choice if you have a free account.
 If you have a paid account you can deploy to any of your custom domains.
-Paid account also get more CPU time per-invocation and have access the the KV Store.
+By default the `wrangler.toml` file in this demo will deploy to `<name>.<subdomain>.workers.dev`. `name` is the name of the worker specified in the `workers.toml` file. `subdomain` is the Cloudflare workers dev subdomain you created after creating a Cloudflare account.

 ### Debugging Workers
 Debugging support for Workers can be a bit tricky.
 If the `worker.js` file is deployed manually as [described](https://github.com/jbeeko/cfworker-hello-world#deploying-manually) here, the portal will show the JS console messages.
 But if deployed to Cloudflare environment then errors in the worker will result in a generic page with no debugging information.
 Various tips and tricks are discussed [here.](https://developers.cloudflare.com/workers/writing-workers/debugging-tips/)